-If we use the output from an inverting amplifier as one output, we can send that output to a second inverting amplifier to invert the phase again for a second output.
+If the output from an inverting amplifier is used as a phase inverter output, it can be sent to a second inverting amplifier to invert the phase again for the second output.
 The problem is that the second amplifier has an amplitude that is larger by a factor equal to its gain.
-We can compensate for this by adding an attenuator to its input to reduce the signal amplitude by the same amount.
+To compensate, an attenuator can be added to its input to reduce the signal amplitude by the same amount.
 This is the basic approach used by the paraphase inverter.

-Voltage attenuation is applied to the input signal of the second amplifier through the use of a voltage divider formed by the resistors R1 and R2 shown below.
-Together these resistors also act as the grid resistor RG for the inverted phase.
-The paraphase uses two triodes and produces the same voltage gain as a single-triode preamp.
+Voltage attenuation is applied to the input signal of the second amplifier through the use of a voltage divider formed by the resistors R1 and R2.
+The calculator computes their values.
+It also calculates paraphase voltage gain.